Advanced Solutions - Advanced Information

 CME - Learn About the Sinuses

-Scenes from the videos can be viewed in the "Companion Booklet PDF" but it is not needed to participate in the exercise.
+Still pictures from the videos are collected in the "Companion Booklet PDF", but you do not need it to take the course.

-If you have access to a VR headset, 3D TV, Red Blue Glasses, or Google Cardboard viewer you can view the videos with 3D virtual reality depth perception by visiting this page.
+If you have a VR headset, 3D TV, red/blue glasses, or a Google Cardboard viewer, you can watch the videos in 3D by visiting this page.

 Accreditation